SWIM BETWEEN THE FLAGS

 SCRUMFALL

 A while ago in a company I worked for I noticed something strange.
 We were doing all the ceremonies of Scrum with the sprint plannings and retros and so on, yet we seemed to be moving intolerably slowly.
 Everything took forever to get to prod and was often not in good shape by the time it got there.
-Looking up into the management layer, executives and board members were wanting to know what we were dropping over the next few quarters, what big splash features we planned to implement, and how they would attract further investment.

 HOW TO MAKE YOUR CV STAND OUT

 I’ve sometimes taken the opportunity to speak on engineering career panels and a question often asked by new engineers or graduates is ‘How do I make my CV stand out?’
 The answers given are often of a similar ilk - write a cover letter, research the company, make sure the employer understands why you’re excited about their particular business.
 Whilst this is great advice, it may or may not make you stand out.
+What stands out to me is not the same as what stands out to someone else.
+Hiring managers are people just like you and I, they have biases, preferences, opinions.
+There is no one-size-fits-all technique to get your CV into the ‘YES’ pile.

 ZERO DEGREES KELVIN